Venice Biennale: 1999–present

 Curator Okwui Enwezor was responsible for the 2015 edition.
 He was the first African-born curator of the biennial.
 As a catalyst for imagining different ways of imagining multiple desires and futures Enwezor commissioned special projects and programs throughout the Biennale in the Giardini.
 This included a Creative Time Summit, e-flux journal's SUPERCOMMUNITY, Gulf Labor Coalition, The Invisible Borders Trans-African Project and Abounaddara.

 The 2017 Biennale, titled Viva Arte Viva, was directed by French curator Christine Macel who called it an "exhibition inspired by humanism".
-German artist Franz Erhard Walter won the Golden Lion for best artist, while Carolee Schneemann was awarded a posthumous Golden Lion for Lifetime Achievement.
+German artist Franz Erhard Walther won the Golden Lion for best artist in the central pavilion, while Carolee Schneemann was awarded a posthumous Golden Lion for Lifetime Achievement.

 The 2019 Biennale, titled May You Live In Interesting Times, was directed by American-born curator Ralph Rugoff.

-The 2022 edition was curated by Italian curator Cecilia Alemani entitled "The Milk of Dreams" after a book by British-born Mexican surrealist painter Leonora Carrington.
+The 2022 edition, curated by Italian curator Cecilia Alemani, was entitled "The Milk of Dreams" after a book by British-born Mexican surrealist painter Leonora Carrington.

-The Biennale has an attendance today of over 500,000 visitors.
+The Biennale has an attendance to date of over 500,000 visitors.

+In February 2024, thousands of artists and cultural workers, including Jesse Darling, Joanna Piotrowska, Nan Goldin, Michael Rakowitz and Leila Sansour, signed a petition calling for Israel to be excluded from the Venice Biennale due to Israel's military campaign in the Gaza Strip.
+The Biennale rejected the petition, saying it would "not take into consideration any petition or call to exclude" countries recognized by Italy.
+Italian Culture Minister Gennaro Sangiuliano said that: "Israel not only has the right to express its art, but it has the duty to bear witness to its people precisely at a time like this when it has been ruthlessly struck by merciless terrorists.
+The Venice Art Biennale will always be a space of freedom, encounter and dialogue and not a space of censorship and intolerance."

+On 13 February 2024, the Holy See Press Office announced that Pope Francis would attend the Venice Biennale.
+He visited the Pavilion of the Holy See in the Prison Giudecca on Sunday 28 April 2024.
+This was the first time a pope has visited the international exhibition.